doinglab/FoodLensSDK-V3/README.md

 - iOS SDK
   [Manual for iOS SDK](IOS/)

+- REST API
+  - If you want to use REST API, please contact to sales@doinglab.com

 - FoodLensCoreSDK supports below language for recognition result.
   - CaloAI : Korean, English and also Japanese.
   - FoodLens : Korean and English.